deadlyvipers/dojo_rules/introduction.md

 this is an introduction.

 favorite Code School path is git.
+Yes it exists now; before it used to be part of Electives.